“Screen poisoning” is what I call an illness that sets in when I’ve been spending too much time in front of my computer and engaged with my phone.

-I had long had my eye on the FreeWrite, basically a fancy typewriter that backs up your writing to the cloud, but can’t surf the web.
-But the $500 price tag, was a bit prohibitive for a productivity experiment.
+I had long had my eye on the FreeWrite, basically a fancy typewriter that backs up your writing to the cloud, but you can’t surf the web.
+However, the $500 price tag was a bit prohibitive for a productivity experiment.
 Then I found someone online mention a similar, but much cheaper device: the Neo 2 by Alphasmart.

-The Neo 2 is a word processor that looks like a keyboard, and has a small screen where your typing shows up – a screen like one you’d find on an old calculator.
+The Neo 2 is a word processor that looks like a keyboard and has a small screen where your typing shows up—a screen like the one you’d find on an old calculator.
 I bought one for $40 off Amazon and it is my pride and joy.

 You just write on this thing.
 You don’t edit.
 You can’t cut and paste.
 You certainly don’t flit off to do online research.
 Every once in a while, you plug it into your computer and open a Word file.
 Then you press send and it types your work into the document.
 It’s basically a big, portable keyboard that saves up your words then spews them out onto a computer file when you’re ready.

 Has it improved productivity?
 Yep.
 Morale?
 Triple yep!
 I get such a kick out of how flat-out weird it is.
 And it makes for good conversations.

 It turns out that I get more written in a Starbucks, on a dorky word processor, than I do in my comfy office with my ergonomic keyboard.

 Here are two photos of the tools I mentioned: